What is Assault?

 Victoria Legal Aid assistance available (eligibility dependant upon means & merit guidelines stipulated by Victoria Legal Aid)

-There are various defences that we could explore depending on the circumstances surrounding your case.
+There are various defences that our assault lawyers could explore depending on the circumstances surrounding your case.
 In particular, you may have been acting in self-defence or acting under duress.
 In order to consider what defence is available to you, all the factors in your case must be considered.
 Assault offences can warrant serious penalties, including a term of imprisonment.

 Talk to a Professional Today